acastro96/Alberto-Castro-employees/README.md

 ---

-## 🌐 Communication Flow

-User
-│
-▼
-Frontend (Angular 20 - localhost:4200)
-│ ↳ Uploads CSV and displays result
-▼
-Backend (Spring Boot - localhost:8080)
-│ ↳ Validates & processes data, returns the pair with most overlap ▼
-Result displayed in frontend table

----

-## 🧪 Test Files
+## Test Files

 The `test-suite/` folder contains 6 CSV files covering:

-- ✅ One pair with one project
+- One pair with one project
-- ✅ Two pairs with separate projects
+- Two pairs with separate projects
-- ✅ One pair with multiple projects
+- One pair with multiple projects
-- ✅ Five different date formats
+- Five different date formats
-- ✅ Handling of NULL dateTo values
+- Handling of NULL dateTo values

 These can be used for manual testing or as sample inputs for automation.

 ---

-## 🚀 Running the Project
+## Running the Project

 Follow setup instructions inside each subdirectory: